Brendonjhawkins/Brendonjhawkins/README.md

 ### Hi there 👋

 I'm Brendon, living in united states.
 I make market-ready products, through product design and testing.
-I enjoy learning languages and frameworks, like React and React Native, and as well as Wordpress and Wix.
-I have experience implementing UI, UX, product deign, and wireframing.
+I enjoy learning languages and libraries, like React and React Native.
+I have experience implementing UI, UX, product design, and wireframing.

 <!-- Find my work at https://thisisnotatest.me/about ⭐️😅🤯⻤ -->